setunas/drello-api/README.md

 go test ./...
 ```

-# Deploy to Staging
+# Release to Staging

+### 1. Deploy to Heroku

-You can deploy to the staging Heroku environment by pushing any branches whose name starts with `stg-`. <br>
+You can deploy to the staging Heroku environment by just pushing any branches whose name starts with `stg-`. <br>
 e.g. `stg-new-feature-1`

+### 2. Database Migration (if needed)

+You can ask a developer who has admin permission to migrate database.